ckeditor/ckeditor4-docs/docs/guide/dev/features/uitypes/README.md

 The following samples are available for two CKEditor user interface types:

-* The [Fixed User Interface](https://sdk.ckeditor.com/samples/fixedui.html) sample shows the implementation of fixed UI with both classic and inline editor.
+* The {@linksdk fixedui Fixed User Interface} sample shows the implementation of fixed UI with both classic and inline editor.
-* The [Floating User Interface](https://sdk.ckeditor.com/samples/floatingui.html) sample shows an inline editor instance with its default floating UI.
+* The {@linksdk floatingui Floating User Interface} sample shows an inline editor instance with its default floating UI.

 ## Related Features